 Why create an MPD?

-The Village Green Foundation is the not-for-profit organization that has been raising funds for a replacement community center at the Village Green Community Park in Kingston.
+The Village Green Foundation is the not-for-profit organization that constructed a replacement community center at the Village Green Community Park in Kingston, and spearheaded fundraising for it.
 The Village Green Foundation board helped to create the MPD because it was essential for operations and maintenance of the replacement building.
-There are other sources of capital funds – state and federal grants, state and federal appropriations, private foundation grants, individual and corporate donations – but few sources of operating money.
+There were other sources of capital funds – state and federal grants, state and federal appropriations, private foundation grants, individual and corporate donations – but few sources of operating money.